Rustic Crusty Bread: Simple Bread Machine Recipe You’ll Love

 slashing the loaf.Pin

-Score the loaf 1/2 to 1 inch deep with a sharp, serrated knife or a razor blade.
+4. Slash the loaf with a serrated knife or razor blade.

 slashing the top of the loaf.Pin